dragonfly-science/flui/README.md

 ### Recommended -- Install via UV

 `flui` is a python package.
-There are many ways to install python packages, many of which are complex.
 [UV][uv] is a modern tool that simplifies the installation of python packages, and is the recommended way to install `flui`.

 To install `uv`, please follow the instructions from the [UV website][uv-install].